 But they do need a little fiber.
 When cats consume prey in the wild, they ingest all sorts of indigestible matter—hair, claws, teeth, and connective tissue.
 Though it’s not fiber in the traditional sense, this indigestible stuff ferments in a cat’s colon and aids digestion.
 Since most people are unable or unwilling to add back this indigestible animal matter, plant fiber works instead.

-If he’s already eating a normal diet, your hairball-prone cat doesn’t need more fiber to sweep hair through his digestive tract.
+Neither does your hairball-prone cat need more fiber to sweep hair through their digestive tract.
 Fiber is not a broom and your cat doesn’t need to be swept like a kitchen floor.
 It’s normal for cats to eat hair, whether it’s their prey’s hair or their own.
 That hair moves through the GI tract and comes out in the stool.
-That’s normal.
 Frequent hairball hacking is indicative of deeper digestive problems, not a fiber deficiency.

 Too much fiber could inhibit the secretion of pancreatic enzymes that digest protein, decreasing nutrient absorption and, ultimately, making your cat less healthy.
 Elisa Katz, DVM says that she’s seen this problem “in many cats fed a commercial prescription diet known to be high in fiber.
 Their coats become dry and flaky and their stools become huge.”

 If, after switching your cat to one of the above foods or something similar, your cat is still having digestive issues, more fiber isn’t the answer.
-There are likely deeper issues at work.
+There are likely deeper issues at play.

-Speak with your veterinarian if you are thinking about switching your cat to a high-fiber food.
-Your veterinarian will consider your cat’s overall health and current diet to determine whether a high-fiber food would be right for your cat.
+Speak with your veterinarian if you’re thinking about switching your cat to a high-fiber food.
+Your vet will consider your cat’s overall health and current diet to determine whether a high-fiber food might be a good fit.

 Note: The values in our nutrient charts are automatically calculated based on the guaranteed analysis and may not represent typical nutrient values.
 This may lead to discrepancies between the charts and the values mentioned in the body of the review.